 In Fallout 2, if your stats are high enough, some enemies will flee combat from you.
 Then when you end combat, they will slowly walk back to where they were at the start of combat, likely triggering combat again.
 No choice to break the loop but shoot them dead.

 Asshole Victim: The United States in the backstory.
-Bearing little resemblance to its real-world counterpart, Fallout-universe America is a dystopian, jingoistic, genocidal imperialist state that thinks nothing of rounding up political dissidents at gunpoint and sending them to concentration camps to be used as test subjects in horrific medical experiments.
+Bearing little resemblance to its real-world counterpart, Fallout-universe America is a dystopian, jingoistic, imperialist state that thinks nothing of rounding up political dissidents at gunpoint and sending them to concentration camps to be used as test subjects in perverted medical experiments.
 Even after the nukes fall, it's really hard to feel sorry for Fallout's America.

 Attack Its Weak Point: Robots take more damage when hit in the head with a targeted attack—but then again, so does every other enemy in the series.

 Authority Equals Asskicking: Seen in Fallout 1 with the Lieutenant and the Master.
 Averted in Fallout 2 with President Richardson, who's a standard unarmed civilian, and in Fallout 3 with Colonel Autumn, who is only slightly tougher than a normal enemy soldier.
 Played straight in Fallout 3 with Bonus Boss Commander Jabsco of Talon Company (who has a rocket launcher and more health than almost any other character in the game), and Chinese General Jingwei in the Operation: Anchorage DLC expansion (who has an insane amount of health which, combined with his body armor, makes him the 2nd toughest enemy in the entire game next to the 15-foot tall Super Mutant Behemoth, possibly to encourage the player to convince him to surrender instead, or maybe just an example of Executive Meddling on the part of General Chase).
 Both seen and averted in New Vegas.
 The NCR President and General are both bog-standard humans, while Caesar himself is only about as tough as an Elite Mook.
-Legate Lanius, however, is a frickin murder machine (for reference, the guy can take multiple anti-tank rounds to the face and still have more than 3/4ths of his health left).
+Legate Lanius, however, is a murder machine (for reference, the guy can take multiple anti-tank rounds to the face and still have more than 3/4ths of his health left).

 A good example of both instances occurs in the Old World Blues DLC for New Vegas.
 The Think Tank were experimenting with a procedure to remove a subject's brain and replace it with a Tesla coil, yet retain their personality and memories.
-Unfortunately a technical glitch in their Autodoc caused the procedure to destroy the minds of all the test subjects, until the Courier's unique bullet-scarred brain forces it to reboot back to it's original settings, preventing them from becoming a Lobotomite.
+Unfortunately a technical glitch in their Autodoc caused the procedure to destroy the minds of all the test subjects, until the Courier's unique bullet-scarred brain forces it to reboot back to its original settings, preventing them from becoming a Lobotomite.

 Badass Bookworm: Virtually any character build in any of the games that relies heavily on intelligence.
 The intelligence attribute contributes to skill points granted per level.
 As a result, high level intelligent characters will almost certainly have mastered a wide variety of skills, including ones related to direct combat.
 In order to even get access to cybernetic combat implants, one must first have substantial skill as a medical doctor.